ritterim/rimdev-blog/_posts/2016-04-15-jekyll-and-iis-web-configuration-in-windows-azure.md

 ## HTML5 Static Content

 HTML5 is a part of our site building strategy, but the initial IIS configuration is not supportive of our strategy.
-With some help from [Mad Kristensen](http://madskristensen.net/post/prepare-webconfig-for-html5-and-css3), we modified our `web.config` with the `staticContent` element.
+With some help from [Mads Kristensen](http://madskristensen.net/post/prepare-webconfig-for-html5-and-css3), we modified our `web.config` with the `staticContent` element.

 ```xml
 <staticContent>